-We recognise that certain areas of our supply chain may pose a higher labour rights/modern slavery risk due to their location and the nature of the goods and services procured.
-This section describes the approach our Contracts and Procurement team generally takes in assessing the risk of modern slavery practices in our operations and supply chain.
+We recognise that certain areas of our operations and supply chains may pose higher labour rights and modern slavery risks due to their location and the nature of the goods and services procured.
+This section describes the approach our Supply Chain team generally takes in assessing the risk of modern slavery practices in our operations and supply chain.

 Risk assessments are one of the tools we use to implement or improve risk-based controls.
 We review our approach to improving our labour rights risk assessment in our supply chains on a continuous basis.

-Undertaking assessments of our suppliers' capability to manage labour rights/worker welfare risks within their operations and respective supply chains, allows us to comply with the requirements set out in the Shell General Business Principles, and pass on expectations to our suppliers through the Shell Supplier Principles.
+Undertaking assessments of our suppliers' capability to manage labour rights and worker welfare risks within their operations and respective supply chains, allows us to comply with the requirements set out in the Shell General Business Principles, and pass on expectations to our suppliers through the Shell Supplier Principles.